zino-sage/zino-sage/README.md

- Hi there 👋 I am a software engineer especially interested in building web applications.
-Specialized in interpreting business requirements to build software, in Scrum and Agile environments, that meets customer needs, scaling systems up, and shipping reliable applications.
+ Hi there 👋 I am Mazino Okafor, a dedicated software engineer with a keen interest in developing innovative web applications.
+My expertise lies in translating complex business requirements into robust software solutions within Agile and Scrum environments.
+I excel in scaling systems to meet growing demands and ensuring the delivery of reliable, high-quality applications.

 <h3>Technical Skills</h3>
 <ul>
  <li><strong>Backend:</strong> C#, .NET, </li>